dblqr/arch/README.md

 We would be collecting and aggregating application logs from many different sources like application logs/container logs from EKS, load balancer logs from the ALBS or K8s Ingresses, or CloudFront logs centralized via CloudWatch Logs or a log pipeline to Datadog or similar.

-Alerts and monitors should be setup for actionable remediation alongside runbooks versus causing alert fatigue.
+Alerts and monitors should be set up for actionable remediation alongside runbooks versus causing alert fatigue.

 As an example, we _should_ alert on if there is increased latency in the application or if we have an anomalous increase in 5XX errors.